embarklabs/embark/site/source/_posts/2019-11-28-nim-vs-crystal-part-3-cryto-dapps-p2p.md

 Hypothetically; if we were to build our own Cryptocurrency platform, Crystal and Nim would be good languages to consider for doing so.
 (That being a blog series I'm going to write in the near future, so deciding which language to use will be heavily influenced by ***this*** blog series!)

-For our Cryptocurrency, we would need to be able to build out a decent hashing system, an intelligent key manager, utilise smart algorithms, and all of this atop of a distributed, decentralised virtual machine / node manager.
+For our Cryptocurrency, we would need to be able to use an intelligent key manager, utilise smart hashing algorithms, maintain strong performance, and all of this atop of a distributed, decentralised virtual machine / node manager.
 Now, all of this sounds like a ***very*** tall order!
 For all of these feature requirements to be met by a single programming language, it would mean that this language is going to have to be **ONE HELL** of an impressive piece of technology.

-Happily, both Crystal *and* Nim would allow us ***all*** of the above functionality.
-In this hypothetical usecase, if we were to build out a fully-featured blockchain; both mining *and* hashing computations would need to be continually made, and these entail  relatively heavy computations.
-As shown over the last 2 articles, we can be sure that both langs can handle the performance stresses, no problem.
+Happily, both Crystal *and* Nim allow us ***all*** of the above functionality.
+In our hypothetical usecase, if we were to build out a fully-featured blockchain; mining *and* hashing computations would need to be continually made, both of which entail relatively heavy computations.
+As shown over the last 2 articles in the series, we can be sure that both langs can handle the performance stresses, no problem.

-As I'd like to build this topic out into a further detailed article series, I will show off 2 of the above pieces of functionality we'd require for our Crypto app:
+As I'd like to write this topic out into a further detailed article series, I will show off just 2 of the above pieces of functionality we'd require for our Crypto app:

-## Calculating our Transaction Hashes
+## Calculating our Block Hashes

 When building our Blockchain; we need to consider how we're going to identify and chain our transaction blocks together (blockchain).
 Without going into details in *this* article on how blockchains function, for our hypothetical app, each of our block’s hashes will be a cryptographic hash of the block’s `index`, `timestamp`, `data`, and the hash of the previous block’s hash `previous_hash`.

 For the sake of our hypothetical blockchain; we'll stick with the existing, and proven, SHA256 algorithm.

 ### In Crystal: